markd2/MarkDnD/KidsOnBikes/session-4-notes.md

 hallway

-Grace is definitely is doing, yelling at Alan, we shoudl never have brought the dog, letting alan have it.
+Grace is definitely is doing, yelling at Alan, we should never have brought the dog, letting alan have it.

 hallway.